-June is shaping up to be a very busy month for us at the 50+ Activity Centre.
+June was a very busy month for us at the 50+ Activity Centre.
 Many of our programs end for the summer so please check the schedule carefully or ask your activity leader if you are not sure.
-On June 8th we have our annual luncheon and tea for our members 80 years of age and older.
+On June 8th we had our annual luncheon and tea for our members 80 years of age and older.
 It is our way of thanking them for being leaders and such strong supporters of our centre.
-On June 15th we have our bus trip which sold out in no time this year.
-We are off to Fintry Manor in Fintry Provincial Park, lunch in Armstrong and then a visit to the Village Cheese Factory where we will learn how they make all those wonderful cheeses.
-To end the month of specialness we will be having our Bar B Q where the hamburgers, hotdogs and condiments are supplied by the Board of Directors.
-All you have to bring is your appetite, dishes, cutlery a salad or dessert.
+On June 15th we had our bus trip which sold out in no time this year.
+We were off to Fintry Manor in Fintry Provincial Park, lunch in Armstrong and then a visit to the Village Cheese Factory where we learned how they make all those wonderful cheeses.
+To end the month of special activities we had our Bar B Q where the hamburgers, hotdogs and condiments are supplied by the Board of Directors.
+All you had to bring was your appetite, dishes, cutlery a salad or dessert.
 Potlucks will be taking a break after the Bar B Q until September.

 As you can see from our Activity List above, we currently offer yoga on three mornings.
 Each instructor has their own preference on the type of yoga that is being offered.
 It is best to speak to the instructor personally and she will answer any of your questions regarding the content of the program.
 You can phone the office between 9:30 and 11:30 am, Monday through Friday and be directed to the activity leader.

 We also have a new program starting April 3, Tuesday at 7pm.
 Line dancing and it will be $4 drop in.
 There's a lot of interest so get your boots on.